pouriya/cfg/README.md

 6> cfg:read_and_filter([{shell, "BAR"}], [{key, try_binary}, {undefined_key, try_integer, <<"1995">>}]).
 {ok, [{key, <<"value">>}, {undefined_key, 1995}]}
 ```
-**cfg** supports many ready-to-use filters and you can five your own filters to it.
+**cfg** supports many ready-to-use filters and you can give your own filters to it.
 Also **cfg** can infer your wanted type from your default value!

 * Keep configuration:
 ```erlang